 Looking to the State to Enforce Morality

+Certainly, having a society based on Christian values would be beneficial, but trying to force beliefs and behaviors upon others through the power of the State would cause more harm than good.
 Whose “Christianity” should become the law of the land?
 There are many denominations and unaffiliated Christian churches across the country, and they differ in their doctrines, practices, and world views.
 Would we want a Catholic nation?
 A Baptist nation?
 A Methodist nation?
 A Presbyterian nation?
 A Calvinist or Arminian nation?
 A nation that believes in the enforcement of the Mosaic Law?
-I prefer to live in obedience to God according to my own understanding of scripture rather than having someone tell me and my family what we have to do and what we have to believe.
+I prefer to live in obedience to God according to my own understanding of scripture rather than having someone tell me and my family what we must do and what we must believe.